A Convex Optimization-based Dynamic Model Identification Package for the da Vinci Research Kit: Excitation Trajectory Optimization

 \section{Excitation Trajectory Optimization}

-A periodic excitation trajectory based on Fourier series \cite{swevers1997optimal} is used to generate data for dynamic model identification.
-This trajectory minimizes the condition number of the regression matrix $\boldsymbol{W}_b$ for the base parameters $\boldsymbol{\delta}_\mathrm{b}$ that decide the dynamic behavior of a robot.
+Periodic excitation trajectories based on Fourier series \cite{swevers1997optimal} are used to generate data for dynamic model identification.
+These trajectories minimize the condition number of the regression matrix $\boldsymbol{W}_b$ for the base parameters $\boldsymbol{\delta}_\mathrm{b}$, which decide the dynamic behavior of a robot.